YINI-lang/YINI-spec/README.md

 - **Built for clarity:**
     * Uses minimal, concise syntax, especially for nested sections.
     * Supports commonly used configuration data structures.
-    * Flexibel commenting styles, and the spec supports for both lenient and strict mode.
+    * Flexible commenting styles, and the spec supports both lenient and strict modes (though, enforced by the parser).
-- Originated from practical needs **for configuration clarity, simplicity, minimalism, and flexibility**.
+- Created out of a practical need for configuration that is **clear, simple, minimal, and flexible**.

 ---